-Furthermore, we would suggest clarification of what the IASB means by contributions to/from equity participants.
+Furthermore, we would suggest clarification of what IASB means by contributions to/from equity participants.
 For example, at present, it is not clear whether intercompany transactions for entities under common control give rise to costs and revenues or distributions to/from equity participants.

-SECTION 3 ADDITIONAL GUIDANCE TO SUPPORT THE ASSET AND LIABILITY DEFINITIONS distinguish constructive obligations from economic compulsion.
-The guidance would clarify the matters listed in paragraph 3.50.
+SECTION 3 ADDITIONAL GUIDANCE TO SUPPORT THE ASSET AND LIABILITY DEFINITIONS

 Constructive obligations are discussed in paragraphs 3.39-3.62.
 The discussion considers the possibility of narrowing the definition of a liability to include only obligations that are enforceable by legal or equivalent means.
-However, the IASB tentatively favours retaining the existing definition, which encompasses both legal and constructive obligations-and adding more guidance to help
+However, the IASB tentatively favours retaining the existing definition, which encompasses both legal and constructive obligations-and adding more guidance to help distinguish constructive obligations from economic compulsion.
+The guidance would clarify the matters listed in paragraph 3.50.